Iguazú in 3 Days

 Welcome to Argentina

 Buses depart from the International Bus Stop.
-Once a group of foreigners was assembled, a taxi driver approached and offered to take us as a group direct to the park for the price of the 6×5 buses.
+We waited for a while, but once a group of six foreigners was assembled, a taxi driver approached and offered to take us as a group direct to the park for the price of the 6×4 bus tickets.
 And so we set off to Argentina by taxi with two Poles and two Colombians.

 La Garganta del Diablo